New? Create an account

 Last Updated: November 12, 2021

-Welcome to www.echopark.com, the website of EchoPark Automotive, Inc., a Delaware corporation, on our own behalf and on behalf of our parent company, Sonic Automotive, Inc. and our respective subsidiaries and affiliates, including our dealerships and delivery centers located throughout the United States (collectively, our “Dealerships,” “we,” “us,” or “our”).
+Welcome to www.echopark.com, the website of EchoPark Automotive, Inc., a Delaware corporation, on our own behalf and on behalf of our parent company, Sonic Automotive, Inc. and our respective subsidiaries and affiliates, including our dealerships and vehicle buying centers located throughout the United States (collectively, our “Dealerships,” “we,” “us,” or “our”).

 This Policy includes supplemental terms in its final section that apply solely to California residents covered by the California Consumer Privacy Act (“CCPA”).